1941 deHavilland Tiger Moth

 First of 38 C3-R's designed by Lloyd Stearman.
 Powered by a Wright Whirlwind J6-7.
 Flew mail, cargo, and passengers between Omaha, Sioux City, Huron, and the Twin Cities in the early 30's.
 Was owned by Hanford Tri-States Airlines of Sioux City.
-On loan from Ralph Graham of Mendota Heights, MN.
+Stearman was gifted to the museum by Randy Graham and Lisa L. Graham-Peterson in memory of their father, Ralph Graham of Mendota Heights, MN.

 1973 Evangel 4500

 Awaiting restoration.
 One of only eight built in Orange City Iowa, Serial #006.
 Used as a missionary aircraft for delivering cargo to remote areas.
 Discovered abandoned on the island of Yap.
 Donated by Jed Keck, Groesbeck, Texas.

 A French Fighter Aircraft of WWI.
 The Nieuport was used by the American Volunteer Pilots of the Layafette Escadrille.
 Almost all of the top French Aces used the Nimble Nieuport during their career.
 Iowan, James Norman Hall, flew the Nieuport 17 while in the Layafette Escadrille.
 Plans built to 7/8 scale (Replica) by Richard L. Milburn